About this listing

 You will be given a key and can come and go as you like.

 There is a lot of information in the welcome Manual but I will always be available in case you have any other questions.
 Whether this is at breakfast or in the evening or during the weekend.
+I also have many books on London which you are free to consul.

 The area is very friendly and Stoke Newington Church Street is full of small shops and little cafes and restaurants.